-The Oversight Committee monitors the progress of the project to make sure that the established milestones and objectives of the project are achieved.
+The Oversight Committee monitors the progress and ensures established milestones and objectives are achieved.

 There are four representatives on the committee.
 Two represent the Canadian Institutes of Health Research (CIHR) and two are from the Graham Boeckh Foundation.